sintefneodroid/droid/README.md

     │   │   ├── Configurables
     │   │   └── Motors
     │   │
     │   ├── Environments        # Classes for encapsulating all Neodroid environments │   ├── Managers            # Classes for managing the simulation of Neodroid environments │   └── Utilities           # Lots of helper functionalities │
+    ├── Documentation           # Unity Package Documentation
+    │
+    ├── Gizmos                  # Icons
+    │
+    ├── Tests                   # Tests
+    │
+    ├── .github                 # Images and such for this README │
-    ├── LICENSE               # License file (Important but boring) └── README.md             # The top-level README
+    ├── LICENSE.md              # License file (Important but boring)
+    ├── README.md               # The top-level README
+    └── TUTORIAL.md             # Very quick tutorial to get started
 ---

 # Citation